Loretta Lanphier, NP, CN, HHP, CH

 Chinese Bitters (Chinese Gentian with Bupleurum) in the morning and Coptis with Bupleurum at night to stimulate bile flow.

 Exercise daily for 30 minutes.
 Walking is highly suggested.

 So your gallbladder is gone…that’s the past.
 It’s time to move on and educate yourself about living without a gallbladder.
-Following the above suggestions will ensure that your digestive system operates to its fullest and will help to alleviate many of the side-effect from gallbladder removal.
-You can feel good again after gallbladder surgery, but for most it will mean committing to a total lifestyle change…one that will also be beneficial in supporting whole body health.
+Following the above suggestions will ensure that your digestive system operates to its fullest and will help to alleviate many of the side-effects from gallbladder removal.
+You can feel good again after gallbladder surgery, but for most, it will mean committing to a total lifestyle change…one that will also be beneficial in supporting whole-body health.

-As with most disease, prevention is always the best solution, but when disease or illness happens remember that there are always solutions and always hope.
-Do your own research and always get second opinions.
+As with most diseases, prevention is always the best solution, but when disease or illness occurs, remember that there are always solutions and always hope.
+Do your research and always get second opinions.